City Unscripted

 Mountain temples peak in mid to late October, city center temples in mid to late November, and protected gardens from late November to the start of December.

 The Zen temples on the hillsides reach their peak about a week before those in the city center.
-Places like Enkouji Temple often show their best colors earlier than the grander temples, offering a chance to enjoy extraordinary foliage with fewer crowds.
+Places like Enkouji Temple often show their best colors earlier than the grander temples, offering a chance to enjoy extraordinary sights with fewer crowds.

 Experiencing Kyoto’s fall foliage as more than sightseeing means adjusting your pace to match the season’s contemplative rhythm.
 It requires spending enough time at each location to notice how the colors shift with the light and passing clouds.

 I arrive early, just as temples open, and stay at least 45 minutes at each location.
 I often return later in the day to see the same spot in a new light.
-At temples like Enkouji, I stay long enough to watch how the foliage changes—from the softness of morning light to midday brightness and then the deepening shadows of afternoon.
+At temples like Enkouji, I stay long enough to watch how the foliage changes, from the softness of morning light to midday brightness and then the deepening shadows of afternoon.
 Each lighting condition reveals a different side of the season.

 Even the most visited foliage spots can offer deeply intimate experiences, if you approach them with intention.
 Amid the crowds, there are often quiet corners where you can sit, slow down, and truly observe the beauty without distraction.